 Heather began her practice handling a complicated civil R.I.C.O. case on behalf of Owens Corning, and transitioned into construction and surety law where she has primarily focused her practice ever since.
 She has over two decades of experience handling construction and surety matters ranging in value from $1,000 to $93 million, on some of the most recognizable projects in the country.
-Having an undergraduate degree in business and being married to a fourth generation local business owner, Heather brings a unique perspective to the practice of construction and surety law.
+Having an undergraduate degree in business, Heather brings a unique perspective to the practice of construction and surety law.
 When she is not vigorously asserting and defending claims on behalf of clients, Heather enjoys world-wide travel, biking and hiking with her family.

 B.S., Business, University of Colorado (Boulder)